What is a Notary?

 All notaries have:

-- passed examinations (over more than a 2-year period) and must keep their knowledge up to date through an annual programme of continuing professional education
+- passed examinations (if admitted after 1985) and must keep their knowledge up to date through an annual programme of continuing professional education

 - been supervised by an experienced notary for a number of years